GabrielCellammare/DroneSecFS--Formal-Methods-for-Optimized-and-Verified-Drone-Delivery-Systems/README.md

 ---

-*This project was completed as part of the Formal Methods for Security course at the University of Bari "Aldo Moro", Master's Degree in Computer Security.*
+*This project was completed as part of the Formal Methods for Security course at the University of Bari "Aldo Moro", Master's Degree in Cyber Security.*